Skip to Site Header Skip to Main Content Skip to Footer

 Mindfulness Meditation

 You notice and pay attention to your thoughts and observations without judgment.
-Practicing mindfulness meditation can be an effective way to manage feelings of stress and anxiety while helping with relaxation.
+Practicing mindfulness meditation can be an effective way to manage feelings of stress and anxiety while helping with relaxation and achieving a good night's rest.

 This practice combines awareness and concentration and can be done alone.
-Additionally, mindfulness meditation appears to help improve your sleep quality.
+Additionally, it appears to help improve your sleep quality.
 [2]

 Sleep Study: A recent study showed that mindfulness meditation reduced the inflammatory responses caused by stress.
 [3]